Introduction to Risk of Cloud Computing

 Types of Risks of Cloud Computing

-The invaders of Gotham city can be anyone with any motive behind.
+The invaders of Gotham city can be anyone with any motive behind it.
 Let us look at what the different types of risks prevail over Cloud computing and what are the different buckets we can categorize them into.

 All of the below risks may result from malicious activities intended for attacking private data.

-- Controlled Access: If the people/organization tries to store confidential data onto the cloud, by true nature of the cloud provides access to the service provider organization.
+- Controlled Access: If the people/organization tries to store confidential data onto the cloud, the cloud’s true nature provides access to the service provider organization.

 Analogous Situation: The government of Gotham city has all data as well as access.

-- Segmentation: By the true nature of the subscription policy of cloud computing, there would be a lot of subscribers, thus making the data of one organization prone to another organization.
+- Segmentation: By the true nature of the subscription policy of cloud computing, there would be many subscribers, thus making the data of one organization prone to another organization.

-Analogous Situation: The data with the Gotham government is not properly secured, can lead to a situation where people can know about someone else’s health issues (not good to be displayed in public).
+Analogous Situation: The Gotham government’s data is not properly secured, which can lead to a situation where people can know about someone else’s health issues (not good to be displayed in public).

-- Risks with Sub-letting Services: With the growing popularity of service providing genre in cloud computing, the organization cloud services’ layers are themselves built from other service provider organizations.
-Thus, the contractual agreement may not be fully transparent to end customers, leaving them at the blind spots.
+- Risks with Sub-letting Services: With the growing popularity of service providing cloud computing genre, the organization’s cloud services’ layers are built from other service provider organizations.
+Thus, the contractual agreement may not be fully transparent to end customers, leaving them in blind spots.

-Analogous Situation: The government of Gotham has MoU (Memorandum of Understanding) with some other governing body, which the citizens are not aware of, thus turning a blind eye to the usage of their data.
+Analogous Situation: The government of Gotham has an MoU (Memorandum of Understanding) with some other governing body, which the citizens are not aware of, thus turning a blind eye to their data usage.

-- Ownership Claim: If the agreement is not well-read, the ownership of the data can be unknowingly transferred to the service providing organization.
+- Ownership Claim: If the agreement is not well-read, the data’s ownership can be unknowingly transferred to the service-providing organization.

-Analogous Situation: If citizens don’t give careful read to the agreement, someone can have access to the personal data and there are chances that this data can be used for unlawful activities.
+Analogous Situation: If citizens don’t give a careful read to the agreement, someone can have access to personal data, and there are chances that this data can be used for unlawful activities.

-- Service Disruption: This can be attributed to any fault in the internet connection as all transactions in cloud computing are done over the internet.
+- Service Disruption: This can be attributed to any fault in the internet connection as all cloud computing transactions are done over the internet.
 This can be either service quality degraded or outage as a whole.

-Analogous Situation: The citizens depend on electricity for all its regular needs.
+Analogous Situation: The citizens depend on electricity for all their regular needs.
 And if there is no electricity in Gotham, the whole idea of growing the city is foiled.

-- Change in Service: Due to the volatile market, there may be acquisition or closure of a service provider, thus leading to unavailability to the service within short notice.
+- Change in Service: Due to the volatile market, there may be acquisition or closure of a service provider, thus leading to unavailability of the service within short notice.

-Analogous Situation: The cost of subscribing for the service is so high that the budget allocated by each citizen for these services is ending up be non-cost effective.
+Analogous Situation: The cost of subscribing to the service is so high that the budget allocated by each citizen for these services is ending up be non-cost effective.

-- Audit: The service provider organization might not be following the external audit process, thus leading to a vulnerable position for the end customers.
+- Audit: The service provider organization might not follow the external audit process, thus leading to a vulnerable position for the end customers.

-- Storage Location: Since the data for the services resides in hardware, and the location of that storage device is not known, it might put up the risk of the country’s sensitive data getting leaked by rival countries.
+- Storage Location: Since the data for the services resides in hardware, and the location of that storage device is unknown, it might risk the country’s sensitive data getting leaked by rival countries.